 Our capsule travel wardrobe, outlined in a Capsule Travel Wardrobe for Women over 50, consists of 2 tops, 2 bottoms, 1 sweater or jacket, and one extra white or black shirt.
 To this add a few pieces of color.
 Shop your closet first!
 You may very well have pieces that are perfect for travel.
 I’ve invested in some nice travel clothing, but always pack some items already in my closet.

 Any minimalist travel wardrobe includes merino wool.
 This material is soft (not itchy!), odor-resistant, and light as a feather.
 Wool is a sustainable fabric, which most travelers appreciate.
 Pack two of these tees and you’re good to go!
-I love my merino wool items so much that I’ve added an Icebreaker zipped jacket, Smartwool socks and several pieces from Wool&, a Portland, OR based company!
+I love my merino wool items so much that I’ve added an Icebreaker zipped sweater, a Smartwool pullover, and several pieces from Wool&, a Portland, OR company committed to ethically made clothing.